-Split Screen Design: The Trend That Keeps Growing
+Split Screen Web Design: The Trend That Keeps Growing

 Website design with a split-screen aesthetic is a trend that keeps evolving and growing.
 A split-screen design can be good for a number of reasons, including mobile compatibility and user-friendliness.
 Plus, many of these designs just look great!

 Shifts in the trend show that there are so many different ways to create an effective split screen design that users will love.
 Consider this your introduction to split-screen design in the new and improved era!

 Get unlimited downloads of 2 million+ design resources, themes, templates, photos, graphics and more.
 Envato Elements starts at $16 per month, and is the best creative subscription we've ever seen.

 Split screen designs keep growing in popularity because they can be highly effective.
 They work well when there are two bits of content the user needs to see right away.
 This same idea applies to content that requires the user to make a choice to proceed, such as picking a content path.